-AND she is always (and I mean always) challenging any hypey language that I use in headlines or in sales letters.
+AND she is always (and I mean always) challenging any inflated, hypey language that I use in headlines, subject lines, or in sales letters.

 On the surface I think this happens for two reasons.
-First, she is looking at things from how it feels as a consumer not like a marketer.
+First, she is looking at my copy from how it feels as a consumer, rather than a marketer.
 Second, she is not American.
-The American style of marketing is very hypey.
+The American style of marketing tends to be hypey.
 She is from Africa and lives in Europe, so she provides a larger perspective that I might miss.

-Both of these things are very valuable, but it goes much deeper than that.
+Both of these things are invaluable, but it goes much deeper than that.

 I spend a lot of time working with my clients on marketing their products and services.
 I help them tweak their message, I clean up their sales copy, and I help them practice talking to prospective clients.

-I have spent more time and money in the last ten years on learning how to write good sales copy and communicate in a sales setting than all of my other training combined.
+In the last fifteen years I have spent more time and money on learning how to write good sales copy and communicate in a sales setting than on all of my other training combined.

 I understand the key to selling anything is getting your potential customer in touch with the pain they are experiencing.
-For extreme examples all you need to do is think of infomercials where they always show an example of the old knife smushing the tomato, the old garden hose in tangles, or an old mop making more of a mess than it is cleaning up.
+For extreme examples all you need to do is think of infomercials where you are shown an example of a blunt old knife smushing a tomato, the old garden hose in hopeless tangles, or an ancient mop making more of a mess than it is cleaning up.

-As we have talked about many times before, we are most likely to make change when we are in a great deal of pain or really close to achieving a goal.
+As we have talked about many times before, we are most likely to make changes in our lives when we are either in a great deal of pain or really close to achieving a goal.

 Effective marketing helps you to recognize your pain.
 It points out everything that is going wrong.
-The more clearly you see how bad it is, the more likely you will want to take action to relieve that pain.
+The more clearly you see how bad your problem is, the more likely it is that you will want to take action to relieve your pain.

-In principle, I do not have a problem with pointing out the pain someone is in.
+In principle, I do not have a problem with pointing out the pain someone is experiencing.

-If you read any of the sales letters I have written you will see I spend a great deal of time doing just that.
+If you read any of the sales letters I have written, you will see I spend a lot of time doing just that.
 I am not trying to make your life worse.
 I am not trying to cause you more pain.
-But I can honestly say I am just trying to get you to level with yourself so that you recognize the cost of not changing.
+I can honestly say I am trying to get you to level with yourself so that you recognize the cost of not changing.

 It is one thing for me to point out how you are wrecking your tomatoes when you are making a salad with a blunt knife.
-It is a totally different matter when I am pointing out a part of your life, your work, or your body you are dissatisfied with.
+It is a totally different matter when I am pointing out a part of your life, your work, or your body, with which you are less than satisfied.

-When I (or any other marketer) start talking about what is unsatisfactory in your personal life we are tapping into something that could be very painful.
+When I (or any other marketer) start talking about what is unsatisfactory in your personal life, we are tapping into something that could be acutely painful.

-In doing this my goal is always be working from a place of wanting what is best for my readers.
-So when I point out dissatisfaction and pain I am doing it because I know you are made for better and I want better for you.
+In doing this my goal is always to be working from a place of wanting what is best for my readers.
+So when I point out dissatisfaction and pain, I am doing it because I know you are made for better and I want better for you.

 In some ways it is easier to sell self-help products than it is to sell anything else.
 It is hard to get you worked up about not liking the way your tomatoes are cut.
 It is really easy to get you worked up about the things you don’t like about your life.

 You already know what those things are.
-It is the reason why you might emotionally eat or drink too much or stay in a job that isn’t right for you.
+They are the reason why you might emotionally eat or drink too much or stay in a job that isn’t right for you.
 For the most part we are able to numb that pain in our daily life.